jecki/DHParser/documentation_src/manuals/02_nodetree.rst

 This solves a common challenge when processing tree structured text-data which consists in adding new nodes that cover certain ranges of the string content that may already have been covered by other elements.
-The problem ia the same as adding further markup to an existing XML or HTML-document.
+The problem is the same as adding further markup to an existing XML or HTML-document.
 In trivial cases like::

     >>> trivial_xml = parse_xml("<trivial>Please mark up Stadt München "